some tracking script

 PTFE (Colorful)

 When looking to replace parts or investigating materials used in the parts in your machinery, you may come across the term PTFE quite often.
-Understanding what this material is and its applications can help you discern if it is the best material for your applications, and further, what grade of the material is correct for your use.
+Understanding what this material is and its applications can help you discern if it is the best material for your applications and, further, what grade of the material is correct for your use.

 ROC Carbon PTFE material